jason-c-daniels/Jcd.Threading/docs/api/ReaderWriterLockSlimResourceLock..ctor.labO7flm4XklW9ggmUKjQA.md

 The intent of the lock (Read, UpgradeableRead, Write)

 ### Remarks

 Do not share instances of this type across threads or synchronization contexts.
 Behavior can be unpredictable.
-These are provided and meant to be used in conjunction with the extension classes to create a more consistent experience when using synchronization primitives.
+This exists to be used in conjunction
+with the .Lock extension method for [System.Threading.ReaderWriterLockSlim](https://docs.microsoft.com/en-us/dotnet/api/System.Threading.ReaderWriterLockSlim 'System.Threading.ReaderWriterLockSlim') and
+advanced use cases.